 Video Lifecycle

-How videos move through the status pipeline from active tracking to payment.
+How internal creator videos move from active tracking to finalized payment.

 The Pipeline